diana-alamari/DH110-21/assignment08-2021F/readme.md

 [Read more about the evaluation](https://github.com/diana-alamari/DH110-21/tree/main/a01)

 By conducting usability testing, I was able to see an outsider's perspective on the level of usability functions on the Hawaii CID site.
 I had a participant perform three tasks related to weaknesses and strengths found through the heuristic evaluation.

+The tasks included:
+- Searching for a music event
+- Finding a resource with details on filming in Hawaii
+- Searching for industry economic performance

 The areas of weakness on the site were illuminated as I had the user perform each task, which you can find below.

 [The usability testing process](https://github.com/diana-alamari/DH110-21/tree/main/a02)

-(Summary and link to the heuristics and usability testing of the *existing* product(s) - or the *original* website you evaluated

 ### User research [contextual inquiry, assignment04]:
 Summary and link to your assignment folder